Did Paul Ever Deliberately Lie in Court?

 More Nails in the Coffin.
 Also, after observing Acts 26:19-23 as another court lie by Paul, I found a third and fourth one.

 Paul in Acts 23 is testifying in front of the Sanhedrin Court.
 The High Priest is present.
 After cursing the High Priest, Paul in Acts 23:4 acknowledges he was subject to Exodus 22:28 “you shall not...curse a ruler of your people.”
-Paul had cursed the High Priest by saying “God will smite you,” also calling the High Priest also a “urinal wall” (Acts 23:3)("Whited wall" refers to lime used in urinals of that day.
+Paul had cursed the High Priest by saying “God will smite you,” also calling the High Priest a “urinal wall” (Acts 23:3)("Whited wall" refers to lime used in urinals of that day.
 See link.)
-The High Priest had Paul slapped because the thought Paul lied when Paul said he has “lived in all good conscience” (i.e., without sin) before God till this day."
+The High Priest had Paul slapped because he thought Paul lied when Paul said he has “lived in all good conscience” (i.e., without sin) before God till this day."
 (Acts 23:1.)

 So had Paul lived without sin up to that "day"?
 No, and by Paul's own admission: